 It is ILL' s declared goal to ensure the delivery of high-quality beam time in the coming decade, while maintaining high levels of safety and security, and in particular respecting the dedicated action plan associated with the ten-year safety review (Groupe Permanent) and the timetable for the implementation of physical protection systems.

-The coming years will see a clear spike in the number and volume of projects (Hl-H2, central reactor chimney, ten-year safety review action plan, new guides H15 and H24 associated with various Endurance projects, physical protection, detritiation, cold source maintenance, fuel conversion, etc.).
-These various maintenance and upgrade projects will be decisive for ILL' s future, as they will lay the foundations for ensuring ever-safer operation of the neutron source and world-class scientific performance from its instrument suite.
+The period has seen a number and volume of projects (Hl-H2, central reactor chimney, ten-year safety review action plan, new guides H15 and H24 associated with various Endurance projects, physical protection, detritiation, cold source maintenance, fuel conversion, etc.).
+These various maintenance and upgrade projects are decisive for ILL' s future, as they will lay the foundations for ensuring ever-safer operation of the neutron source and world-class scientific performance from its instrument suite.
 For their implementation, these projects require extended shutdown times, which ILL undertakes to limit to the strict minimum in order to safeguard the quality of our user programme.
 This means strengthening the coordination of activities, which is the raison d'etre of the ILL20-23 programme.